www.icicleUK.com

 The range of off piste skis is awesome and growing!
 The key advice is not to try to use your piste skis for our off piste courses, and their handling and flotation are not good enough.
 For example the waist of a slamon style ski such as the Salomon Crossmax is about 65mm, and you are looking for at least 80mm at the waist for a suitable off piste ski.
 Don't suffer - if you haven't got a suitable ski, then hire some for the week.
 It will make the world of difference to your skiing and enjoyment of the course.
 We work with a range of local ski hire shops who specialise in supplying our guests with the latest off piste skis.
 Some examples of the most popular off piste skis that you can hire, are pictured above.

 If you are on an off piste course and already have boots, you should use them as you will be used to their feel and fit.
 Do not try to wear in new boots on a course, as this always ends in tears!
 As regards boot liners, thermo fits are great and you can even consider a custom fit liner.
 We recommend custom footbeds (eg Superfeet), as this provides many people with greater precision in their skiing due to greater comfort.
 A good pair of ski goggles is essential.
-If you are skiing off piste a helmet is optional but recommended (though not for touring as they are too hot), and you must ensure that your goggles fit comfortably with the helmet.
+If you are skiing off piste a helmet is required for our off piste courses, and is recommended for day ski touring such as the Intro Touring & Backcountry course.
+You must ensure that your goggles fit comfortably with the helmet.
 In addition you should carry sunglasses for when you are touring or there is hardly any wind.
-For off piste, a rucksack size of 20 litres will suffice.
+For off piste, a rucksack size of up to 35 litres maximum will suffice, but ensure it has side straps for carrying skis.
 Keeping very well hydrated is essential, and you should carry up to 1.5 litres of water for each day.
 Playpus style hydration tubes are great for a quick sip, but could freeze if it is especially cold.

 Ski touring skis